 Timber frame buildings are popular worldwide for residential living.
 Their unique design affords architectural delights with curved wood timbers and the handcrafted details showcase the natural hues and patterns of the wood.

-It’s not just the inherent beauty of wood that makes this style of barn a top trending purchase in horse barns and homes alike, it’s the sturdiness of the structure.
+It’s not just the inherent beauty of wood that makes timber frame barn designs a top trending purchase in horse barns and homes alike, it’s the sturdiness of the structure.
 The mortise and tenon joinery means no unsightly nails, bolts or metal plates negatively affect the aesthetic appeal.
 The beauty is not only a feast for the eyes.
 This type of joinery also has the benefit of being the strongest of all techniques.
 Perhaps this is why the grand old barns have stood the test of time.

 For horse owners with property located in hot climates, the vaulted cathedral ceilings with their passive airflow offer horses a comfortable environment in which to relax.
 All horses enjoy the feeling of space and all horse owners appreciate the benefits a sturdy structure with good airflow provides to their equine partners’ health.